 Flexible Working

-The right to request flexible working from day one will be strengthened, with proposals to make flexible working the default, unless the employer can show that it is unreasonable.
-Employers may still refuse requests based on one of the existing statutory grounds but must explain why they consider the refusal reasonable.
+The right to request flexible working from day one will be strengthened, with proposals to require any employer refusal of flexible working to be reasonable.
+Employers may still refuse requests based on one of the existing statutory grounds but must explain in writing their ground for refusal and why they consider the refusal reasonable.

-While roles within care homes may limit flexibility in working arrangements, the expectation to by staff for an employer to accommodate a flexible working request is increasing, especially in the context of recruitment and retention pressures.
+While roles within care homes and adult social care services may limit flexibility in working arrangements, the expectation of staff for an employer to accommodate a flexible working request is increasing, especially in the context of recruitment and retention pressures.
 To balance operational needs with employee expectations employers should:

-- Review flexible working policies to prepare for the shift to flexible working as the default.
+- Review flexible working policies to prepare for the shift to flexible working refusals to be explained in writing on the basis of being reasonable.

 - Identify those roles where flexible working may be operationally challenging and be prepared to document the reasons why.